 In early 2018 a plan was hatched by a motley but happy crew to create a list of pubs serving Draught Bass on a permanent basis.
 It’s been described as a labour of love for me, perhaps appropriate as my maternal grandfather was a brewery labourer in Burton.
 I do sometimes question why I started this madcap enterprise.
 My best guess is that I just didn’t want to see Draught Bass to die without a fight.
-I had a stupid idea that the common man could help reverse the corporate neglect of one of the world’s finest ales.
+I had a stupid idea that the common man could help reverse the decline in distribution of one of the world’s finest ales.
 You can read my original post here.

 Social media often gets criticised for creating division and worse.
 However I think it’s worth thinking of the positives.
 In this case the listing seems to have gained followers and, more importantly, many who have been prepared to share their knowledge.
 Good people who just want to do their bit.
 To some extent it merely follows in the fine tradition of the merry band of the Honourable Order of Bass Drinkers who’ve sought to keep the Bass flag flying over many years.

 What could we do next?
 I would like to promote a National Bass Day in 2020.
 I have a date in mind to coincide with William Bass’ purchase of his brewhouse in Burton.
-More later, but in the meantime I would like to hear from any pubs, CAMRA branches, and individuals who would be willing to support the National Draught Bass Day.
+More later, but in the meantime I would like to hear from any pubs, CAMRA branches, and individuals who would be willing to support the National Bass Day.
 As ever we’re all doing this for free.

 Commercial use of this post and the Bass Directory is not permitted.